garyfleming/solitude-jekyll/_posts/2017-12-28-film-fight-2017-august.md

 Finally, **Death Note** is an adaptation of an anime series, in which a young boy gets a book that allows him to kill anyone he likes.
 As you might expect, there are consequences.
 The film rushes through a lot you would like to see explored more, but the depth of the premise is apparent by the end.
 I'd have preferred a mini-series to allow the story to breath, but it's still watchable.
 Willem Dafoe is particularly good as the demon, Ryuk, who controls the book.
 Decent.
 (See [my Death Note Twitter review](https://twitter.com/garyfleming/status/902602776102002690))

-The winner for August is Atomic Blonde.
+The winner for August is **Atomic Blonde**.
 An easier win than most months recently, but not undeserved.